nsdesai/dynamic_clamp/open-dynamic-clamp/odc-1.2/hardware/README.md

 # PCB Assembly Notes

-An [interactive BOM](odc-1.2/bom/ibom.html) is available to help with assembly.
+An [interactive BOM](odc-1.2/bom/ibom.html) is available to help with assembly (open the html file in any browser).

 - Take careful note of capacitor polarity.
   - Capacitor C7 is on a negative rail.